2025 Show sponsors thanked

 The Camden Show is one of the most significant community events in the Macarthur region and one of southwestern Sydney’s largest festivals.
 The last show in 2019 attracted nearly 45,000 people.

-The show has made a considerable contribution to the construction of place and community identity in the local area.
+The show has contributed considerably to the construction of place and community identity in the local area.
 Along with other country festivals, the show integrates cultural identity, belonging, volunteering and paid employment.

 The Camden Show is far from unique either in concept or history.
 The history of agricultural shows goes back to the early 19th century when they copied similar events in Europe.
 Historian Helen Doyle argues that the early shows were primarily ‘a means of promoting new agricultural technology and were used to teach farmers and display the latest farming innovations.
-Prizes were awarded, and one of the earliest contests were ploughing contests.
+Prizes were awarded, and a ploughing contest was one of the earliest contests.

 Geoff Raby’s Making Rural Australia details that Australia’s first agricultural show was in Hobart in 1822, organised by the Van Diemen’s Agricultural Society.
-The same year several leading colonial ‘gentleman’ formed the Agricultural Society of New South Wales.
+The same year, several leading colonial ‘gentlemen’ formed the Agricultural Society of New South Wales.

 Kate Darian Smith argues that the Agricultural Society of New South Wales was formed